SRI-CSL/yices2/doc/sphinx/source/misc-operations.rst

 :c:func:`yices_set_type_name`.

-In addition, Yices maintains two symbol tables that maps names to terms and types, respectively.
+In addition, Yices maintains two symbol tables that maps names to terms and names to types, respectively.
 The name spaces for types and terms are disjoint.
 The term or type to which a name refers can be changed, and Yices provides a scoping mechanism:

 - When function ``yices_set_term_name(t, name)`` is called, then the previous mapping for ``name`` (if any) is hidden and now ``name`` refers